SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/overview.md

 The Home dashboard can be edited and designed individually according to your needs.
 You can add, remove or change widgets which are displayed here.

 For details on editing a dashboard, refer to [Cockpit > Working with dashboards](/users-guide/cockpit/#dashboards).
-The Device Management application dashboard works just like the Cockpit dashboard.
+The Device management application dashboard works just like the Cockpit dashboard.

 To reset the Home dashboard to its default, click **Restore dashboard** at the right of the top menu bar.